 Each instance is launched into the Amazon EC2 network space and assigned a public IP address.
 Instances can fail or terminate for reasons outside of your control.
-If one fails and you launch a replacement instance, the replacement will have a different public IP address than the original.
-However, if your application needs a static IP address Amazon EC2 offers elastic IP addresses.
+If one fails and you launch a replacement instance, the replacement has a different public IP address than the original.
+However, if your application needs a static IP address, Amazon EC2 offers elastic IP addresses.
 For more information, see Using Instance IP Addresses.

-You use security groups to control who can access your instances.
-These are analogous to an inbound network firewall that allows you to specify the protocols, ports, and source IP ranges that are allowed to reach your instances.
+You can use security groups to control who can access your instances.
+These are analogous to an inbound network firewall that enables you to specify the protocols, ports, and source IP ranges that are allowed to reach your instances.
 You can create multiple security groups and assign different rules to each group.
-You can then assign each instance to one or more security groups, and we use the rules to determine which traffic is allowed in to the instance.
+You can then assign each instance to one or more security groups, and we use the rules to determine which traffic is allowed to reach the instance.
 You can configure a security group so that only specific IP addresses or specific security groups have access to the instance.
-For more information about security groups, see Using security Groups.
+For more information about security groups, see How Security Groups Work (p.
+40).